stuible/VCH-homehealth/pages/modules/person-centred-care/more/older-adult.md

     - part: half
       title: Aging In Place
-      text: "Support older adults to age in place involves the following:"
-      bullets:
-        - Keeping the older adult independent, healthy and able to manage chronic conditions in their home environment
-        - "Aging is associated with increased risk of chronic diseases and with functional decline, which can affect a person’s ability to perform: ADLs and IADLs"
+      text: Aging is associated with increased risk of chronic diseases and with functional decline, which can affect a person’s ability to perform ADLs and IADLs.
+Support older adults to age in place involves keeping the older adult independent, healthy, and ablate manage chronic conditions in their home environment.

     - part: half
       spacer: ""